Henry F. Schaefer III: Early life and education

 Schaefer was born in Grand Rapids, Michigan, and was raised in Syracuse, New York; Menlo Park, California; and East Grand Rapids, Michigan.
 He was one of three children of Henry F. Schaefer Jr. and Janice Christine Trost, both graduates of the University of Michigan.
 As a high school student at local Rapids High School, Schaefer met his wife, Karen Rasmussen, and worked as a factory worker for a steel company.

-Schaefer was educated at the Massachusetts Institute of Technology (MIT), where he initially intended to specialize in chemical engineering.
-After deciding to switch to chemical physics, he received a Bachelor of Science (B.S.) in the field in 1966.
+After high school, Schaefer attended the Massachusetts Institute of Technology (MIT), where he initially intended to specialize in chemical engineering.
+After deciding to switch to chemical physics, he graduated from MIT with a Bachelor of Science (B.S.) in the subject in 1966.
 He had the opportunity to work with scientists George Whitesides, John C. Slater, F. Albert Cotton, and Richard C. Lord.
 Walter Thorson, Schaefer's academic advisor at MIT, recommended that he study quantum chemistry with Thorson's own guidance, under which Schaefer produced his senior thesis on the electronic structure of the compound cubane.

 After graduating from MIT, Schaefer was awarded a fellowship from the National Defense Education Act Fellowship to study chemical physics at Stanford University and received his Ph.D. in 1969.
 At Stanford, he worked with chemist Frank E. Harris on ab initio electronic structure theory and quantum chemistry.
 For his Ph.D. thesis, he examined the electronic structure of first-row atoms and the oxygen molecule.
 He published 12 articles in journals including Physical Review and Physical Review Letters prior to defending his dissertation.